shaymasolli/Lead-Generation-Campain/README.md

-# Lead Generation Campaign for a SaaS Company
+# Saas Lead Acquisition and Referral Program

 ## Objective
 Increase qualified leads by 50% in six months.